top of page

 • Azure Virtual Machines VMs are on-demand, scalable computing resources that give you the flexibility of virtualization but eliminate the maintenance demands of physical hardware.
 The operating system choices include Windows and Linux.
 The VMs are an on-demand and scalable resource.

-• Azure Virtual Machine Scale Sets is automated and load-balanced VM scaling that simplifies the management of your applications and increases availability.
+• Azure Virtual Machine Scale Sets are automated and load-balanced VM scaling that simplifies the management of your applications and increases availability.

 • Traffic Manager is a DNS-based traffic load balancer that distributes traffic optimally to services across global Azure regions while providing high availability and responsiveness.
 For more information, see the section Traffic Manager configuration.